-The Manufacturing Employment Readiness course serves as an introduction to manufacturing.
-The knowledge and skills acquired in this course are required for entry level positions in diverse workplace scenarios with special emphasis on aerospace.
+The Manufacturing Pre-Employment program serves as an introduction to manufacturing.
+The knowledge and skills acquired in the Manufacturing Employment Readiness course are required for entry level positions in diverse workplace scenarios with special emphasis on aerospace.
 Skills learned in this program are taught using applied methods where training is practical and hands-on.
-Graduates of the Manufacturing Employment Readiness course will receive two certificates:
+Graduates of the Manufacturing Pre-Employment program will receive two certificates:

 Need to build skills?

 This course focuses on work place skills: applied mathematics, locating information, reading for information, and soft skills needed for successful employment.

 Upon successful completion of the course, students will be able to identify and explain manufacturing standards and operations, communicate as a team player and meet project time lines.

 The Manufacturing Pre-Employment Certificate is a one-quarter, 12-credit optional pathway within the ATA degree.
 This certificate may be considered as stand-alone credential for people seeking to enter the manufacturing field, or as part of a stackable set of certificates and degrees in the EvCC Advanced Manufacturing Program.

 Manufacturing Employment Readiness course content includes a survey of mechanical concepts, precision measurement, blueprint reading, quality assurance, workforce skills/communication, ergonomics, lean manufacturing, and sustainable business practices.
 The student will also be introduced to the advanced manufacturing fields of composites, aviation, machining, technical design (CAD), and welding.

 For program information, contact Robyn Kibby at email@example.com or 425-388-9570.

 - Understand and solve basic technical mathematical problems

 - Communicate orally and in writing about technical activities